humantorch/how-to-scott/README.md

 1. People
 	* I'm deeply invested in the "Human" side of "Human Resources."
 Every person in our organization is a living, breathing, complex individual with their own brand of personality and lifestyle.
 This also means I have _zero_ tolerance for any kind of harassment on grounds of sex, race, orientation, religion, gender identity, etc. _Zero._
 1. Products
-	+ As adidas employees we need to be _obsessive_ about the quality of the products we're responsible for.
-Working in digital is exciting because we have the power to completely shape the way that adidas is viewed all around the world.
+	+ As Soapbox employees we need to be _obsessive_ about the quality of the products we're responsible for.
+Working in digital is exciting because we have the power to completely shape the way that Soapbox is viewed all around the world.
 1. Process
-	+ We're a huge company and it's easy to get bogged down in the minutae of how we get things done.
-Part of why you're here is because you're an expert in your own field – speaking up about ways you see to make our work better is not only encouraged... it's practically mandatory.
+	+ We're not a huge company but it can still be super easy to get bogged down in the minutae of how we get things done.
+Part of why you're here is because you're an expert in your own field – speaking up about ways you see to make our work better is not only encouraged... it's pretty much mandatory.

 ## What do I do in regards to you?
 I do a lot of things around this place and wear a lot of different hats from day to day.
 When it comes to you and your work here I see my role as having two key elements to it: